Skip to Content

 Many were doing their best to help out the few foreign visitors in town.

-But, keep an eye on those boards.
-Special offers like ‘3 for 2’ at certain times of day can help keep your spends reasonable.
+Special offers like ‘3 for 2’ at certain times of day can help keep your spends reasonable if you’re here on a budget.

 As for restaurants in Akyaka, some will concentrate on local produce.
-Akyaka is a slow city, remember.
+Akyaka is a slow town and the Slow Food movement is also gaining a bit of prominence, here.

 A lot of the eateries in the centre of town are small, locally owned cafes, snack bars or restaurants.

 No big chains around here.
-Think pide, kebabs, seafood and traditional Turkish kitchen.
+Think pide, kebabs, seafood and traditional Turkish recipes.

 After not being able to find a table along the Azmak River for dinner one night, we ended up in a fantastic little place called Selonik that had just opened along one of the side streets (Karanfil Sokak).